-- Pick up a nomination form from your school or the district office.
-(One is also included on page 23) - Find someone who wants to nominate the teacher with you.
+- Pick up a nomination form from your school, the district office or online. - Find someone who wants to nominate the teacher with you.
 Remember, at least two people must submit a nomination form for it to be considered.
 Students, parents, teachers, administrators or community members can nominate teachers. - On the nomination form, check the actions you have seen demonstrated by the teacher you're nominating and give specific examples of your teacher's actions. - Nominations are due by the end of first semester.
 No nominations will be accepted after that time.

-Google Apps: A great tool for students & staff
+G Suite from Google: A great tool for students & staff

-This year, students and staff will work together in Google Apps, a great new tool to help students succeed.
-Here's information on what that means.
+Students and staff will work together in G Suite, an education tool to help students succeed.

-What is Google Apps for Education?
+What is G Suite for Education?

-- A word processing program

-- and a "Power-Point" type applicationand a spreadsheet application

-- and a spreadsheet applic

-and an email system

-- and a file storage system
+- A word processing program (docs) - and a "Power-Point" type application (slides) - and a spreadsheet application (sheets) Google - and an email system (Gmail) - and a file storage system (drive) 31 🛆 8- 🛈 🔁 🔳

-- ALL bundled together.